 Which career, though?
 On that 1924 passenger list, Merry’s occupation was not given as musician – and he never became a professional flautist.
 For his entire working life, he was an electrical engineer, specialising in the lighting of halls, tunnels, streets and other public spaces.
-In this capacity, he was always known as Merry Cohu, which probably explains his slightly but distinctively different stage name.
+In this capacity, he was always known as Merry Cohu, which probably explains his slightly but distinctively different stage name (I wonder if he first used Jan in the US, to avoid any possible confusion with the female name Jean?).
 He seems to have qualified as an engineer in 1923, and he obtained a doctorate from the University of Caen with a thesis entitled Étude de quelques propriétés photométriques caractéristiques de certains verres diffusants à faces parallèles... [‘Study of some photometric properties characteristic of certain types of diffusing glass with parallel surfaces…’], published in 1932.

 By 1935, Merry Cohu was Chief Engineer of the Research Group of France’s Society for the Improvement of Lighting, and by 1938 President of the lighting and heating chapter of the French Electrical Association.
 By 1959 he was General Secretary of France’s Committee for Lighting, and a consulting engineer to the leading Dutch electrical firm Philips.
 He spoke at conferences and symposia, and published extensively, from a 1924 article about light in a popular science magazine, to Récepteurs photoélectriques (École supérieure d'électricité / Malakoff, 1969).
 He translated at least one publication by a well-known physicist of gases, Frans Michel Penning (from Dutch, if you please).